-By Monica Allaby, Communications Coordinator, Posted on March 18, 2020
+By Monica Allaby, Communications Advisor, Posted on March 18, 2020

 Our team has received some thoughtful notes of solidarity from colleagues and partners around the world these last few days, and it’s really heartened us.
 We wanted to share some of our own thoughts in hopes they might help you all get through these stressful times.